Let Us Tell You about Our Conference

-- Community Policing Tom King, Assistant Borough Supervisor & Former State College Police Chief, and Harold McKenzie, Pastor, Unity Church of Jesus Christ
+- Community Policing Task Force Outcomes and Impact Tom King, Assistant Borough Supervisor & Former State College Police Chief, and Harold McKenzie, Pastor, Unity Church of Jesus Christ

-- Handling Bias/Discrimination in the Workplace Schaun Henry, J.D., Labor & Employment Attorney, Wallace & Nurick, LLC, Harrisburg
+- The Do's and Don'ts of Diversifying the Workplace Schaun Henry, J.D., Labor & Employment Attorney, Wallace & Nurick, LLC, Harrisburg

-- Immigration Shoba Sivaprasad Wadhia, J.D., Director, Center for Immigrant Rights at Penn State
+- Immigration in a New Administration Shoba Sivaprasad Wadhia, J.D., Director, Center for Immigrant Rights at Penn State

-- Implicit Bias Charleon Jeffries, Coordinator, Diversity Education, PSU Affirmative Action Office will be speaking about
+- Implicit Bias: The Hidden Bias of Good People Charleon Jeffries, Coordinator, Diversity Education, PSU Affirmative Action Office will be speaking about

-- Marginalizalition of Citizenship in the Trump Era Jeanine Staples, PhD, Associate Professor, PSU College of Education and African American Studies
+- What Happens to Black Girls and Women in the Trump Era Jeanine Staples, Ph.D., Associate Professor, PSU College of Education and African American Studies

-The Road to Inclusion: Assisting people with disabilities (PWD) obtain employment and independence PA Bureau of Vocational Rehabilitation Services and Bureau of the Blind are presenting as a panel and are back by popular demand!
+The Road to Inclusion: Assisting people with disabilities (PWD) obtain employment and independence Presenting as a Panel: The PA Bureau of Vocational Rehabilitation Services and Bureau of the Blind are back by popular demand!